ProvableHQ/welcome/documentation/aleo/concepts/02_transactions.md

 ## Creating Transactions

-The high level steps to create a transaction are as follows:
+The steps to create a transaction are as follows:

 1. Generate the serial numbers of the records being spent
 2. Generate the new records